Impacts of Aggregation on Model Diversity and Consumer Utility: Related work

 \section{Related work}

-Before beginning our formal analysis, we will briefly discuss related works. \paragraph{Aggregation of generative models:} The closest area of research to ours is work that studies aggregation with generative AI tools.
-For example, \cite{ai2025beyond} designs optimal aggregation mechanisms given some fixed set of multiple LLMs: this could be viewed as the inverse of our setting, where we study a fixed aggregation mechanism modeling human behavior and study how to incentivize the creation of models that satisfy that aggregation function.
-A closely related paper on incentives in benchmarks is \citet{ethayarajh2020utility}, which studies the disconnect between user utilities and incentives produced by benchmarks: for example, producers may only increase utility if their model increases in rank in a benchmark, while users derive increased utility from any better model, regardless of if it causes the model to increase in rank on a benchmark.
-While this work is similar in objectives, it differs in its model of consumer utility: while we allow users to aggregate across models on different tasks, \citet{ethayarajh2020utility} models users as picking models at different ranks for a single leaderboard.
-Another paper that studies consumer aggregation is \cite{meenanivasini}, which looks at a setting where a user leverages aggregation across multiple models in order to incentivize models to act in ways that improve the consumer's utility: for example, generating heterogeneous content.
-The main differences of this paper from ours are that it studies a case where a user is prompting models differently, rather than incentivizing the creation of different models, and studies sharper aggregation functions (e.g. the total number of useful responses), rather than smoother forms of aggregation, such as BTL.
-From an applied angle, \cite{lu2024does} studies \enquote{second opinions} in humans relying on AI tools.
-This work relates to ours in that it studies the impact of multiple AI tools with imperfect human aggregation, but differs from ours in that it focuses on empirical performance of humans using AI tools, which differs from our primary focus on theoretical incentives, and focuses on settings with exactly two AI tools.
-Other work studying the performance of agentic teams, with specific focus on diversity, includes \citep{kearns2026networked, bedi2025optimization, li2025rethinking, wang2024mixture, song2025human}.
+\textbf{Aggregation of generative models:} The closest area of research to ours is work that studies aggregation with generative AI tools.
+For example, \cite{ai2025beyond} designs optimal aggregation mechanisms given some fixed set of multiple LLMs: this could be viewed as the inverse of our setting, where we study a fixed aggregation mechanism and study how to incentivize the creation of models that satisfy that it.
+A related paper on incentives in benchmarks is \citet{ethayarajh2020utility}: their focus is on users picking models according to their rank on a benchmark, while we study consumers \emph{aggregating} across models on different tasks.
+Another paper that studies consumer aggregation is \cite{meenanivasini}, which differs from ours primarily in our focus on mechanisms and our smoother aggregation function (BTL).
+From an applied angle, \cite{lu2024does} studies \enquote{second opinions} in humans relying on AI tools. \ifarxiv This work relates to ours in that it studies the impact of multiple AI tools with imperfect human aggregation, but differs in that it focuses on empirical performance of humans using AI tools and focuses on using exactly two AI tools. \else \fi Other work studying the performance of agentic teams with specific focus on diversity includes \citep{kearns2026networked, bedi2025optimization, li2025rethinking, wang2024mixture, song2025human}.

 A complementary line of work applies insights from voting theory to settings with multiple benchmarks, where different benchmarks may reflect varying performance across tasks, for example.
 Some work aims to design multi-task benchmarks that incorporate rankings of the same models across multiple distinct tasks: this work differs from ours in that the goal is typically to produce a single benchmark, while we study how producers compete over multiple tasks \citep{zhang2024inherent, gordienko2026beyond, colombo2022best, rofin2023vote}.
 Other work strategically selects subsets of representative benchmarks \citep{procacciametritocracy}.
 Finally, a related line of literature studies the performance of teams \citep{hong2004groups}, as well as specifically studying the utility of voting or other aggregation mechanisms with diverse teams (e.g. \citep{jiang2014diverse}).